DucharmeEthan/ML-Network-Intrusion-Detection/README.md

 Visualize Anomalies: Create visualizations that highlight the detected anomalies in the network traffic data.

 Step 9: Deployment and Real-Time Monitoring (Optional)
-Integration: If you're working with real-time data, consider how your model can be integrated into a live network environment.
+Integration: consider how your model can be integrated into a live network environment.
 Monitoring: Develop a system that can continuously monitor incoming network traffic and classify it as normal or anomalous.